 - o Internal Audit

-- External auditors
+- o External auditors

 - Other experts

-With regard to the supervisory activities entrusted to the Internal Audit and Control Department, and based on the provisions of the bylaws for this area, the Joint Audit and Control Committee approved - on 28 January 2019 - the department's Strategic Plan for the triennial period 2017-2019, as well as the Plan for 2019, which included a review of including separate evaluation of the key controls for significant processes, and supervision of the ICFR system.
-Furthermore, the Department's Annual Plan for 2020, approved on 21 January, provides for further extension of the scope of the ICFR review.
+With regard to the supervisory activities entrusted to the Internal Audit and Control Department, and based on the provisions of the bylaws for this area, the Joint Audit and Control Committee approved on 21 January 2020 the Department's Annual Plan for the year in progress which included specific review of the ICFR.

-In this respect, in 2019 the ICFR activities by Internal Audit included the issuance of the report drawn up in 2018 on the review of the methodology and the risks and controls identified in the documentation associated with the ICF Group's ICRF system.
-Similarly, among other activities, during the year the Internal Audit and Control Department reviewed credit investment processes related to risk monitoring and management, executing ongoing audit indicators, and drawing up reports in the fields of accounting, credit investments and the contracting of products and services. the foregoing was undertaken with a view to ensuring the efficiency and effectiveness of the main controls established in the Group's key processes and activities, as well as in the framework of the 2014-2020 ERDF Operational Programme, in which the Department assumes the control functions, and has reviewed a total of 161 transactions.
+In this respect, in 2020 the ICFR activities by Internal Audit included the issuance of the report on the review of the methodology and verification process of the key controls identified in the ICF Group's ICRF system.
+Similarly, among other activities, during the year the Internal Audit and Control Department reviewed the processes for venture capital funds, the model for allocation of credit investments through technical bodies, executing ongoing audit indicators and drawing up reports in the fields of accounting, credit investments and contracting of products and services.
+This was undertaken with a view to ensuring the efficiency and effectiveness of the main controls established in the Group's key processes and activities as well as the performance of the control functions taken on by the Department in the framework of the 2014-2020 ERDF Operational Programme.